I was employed by the University of Florida from 1972-2010. I have

 association.
 Journal of the American Statistical Association,

-71 (1976), 49-55.
+71 (1976), 49-55. pdf file

 Some exact conditional tests of independence for r x c